 Universities and colleges can charge up to £9,250 a year for full-time courses.
-You can get a Tuition Fee Loan to cover tuition fees.
+You can apply for a Tuition Fee Loan to cover tuition fees.

-A Maintenance Loan helps with living costs such as rent and bills.
-Part of the Maintenance Loan depends on your household income - that's the income of your parents or your husband, wife or partner.
+A Maintenance Loan helps with living costs such as rent and bills and course related expenses.
+Part of the Maintenance Loan depends on your household income - that's the income of your parents (if under 25) or your husband, wife or partner.

 What are Dependants' Grants?